Note: This post was first published in November 2019 and updated in January 2021.

 Saving money is important.
 You know what’s even more important?

-None of this matters when you have a long time horizon.
-Take advantage of it by starting to invest now.
+None of this matters when you have a long enough time horizon.
+Take advantage of it by starting to invest ASAP.

 Don’t have money to invest?
 Get a part-time job or a side hustle.